TheLartians/ModernCppStarter/README.md

 - Happy coding!

 Eventually, you can remove any unused files, such as the standalone directory or irrelevant github workflows for your project.
+Feel free to replace the License with one suited for your project.

 ### Build and run the standalone target